-- How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?
-Not applicable - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+How does the reference benchmark take into account sustainability factors in a way that is continuously aligned with the sustainable investment objective?

+Reference benchmarks are indexes to measure whether the financial product attains the sustainable investment objective.
+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-- How does the designated index differ from a relevant broad market index?
-Not applicable - Where can the methodology used for the calculation of the designated index be found?
+How does the designated index differ from a relevant broad market index?

+Where can the methodology used for the calculation of the designated index be found?
-Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852

-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.